brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-06-use-a-recession-to-create-an-edge.md

----
-layout: post
-title: Use a Recession to Create an Edge
+# Use a Recession to Create an Edge
----

 Many would-be entrepreneurs would not consider starting a business in the middle of a recession.
 Understandably, it is a very scary time to begin a venture.
 Startup capital is low and customers may not be able to afford the products or services you have to offer.
 On the surface, being an entrepreneur during a recession can be a bone-headed idea.